DartSiaProject/dartsia/packages/renterd/README.md

 ## **Features**

-Renterd, is a package that operates in 2 main Modules such as:
+Renterd, is a package that operates in fours Modules such as:
+- Accounts
+- Consensus
+- Contact
-- Accounts,
+- hoster

 ## **Usage**